 The drummers are the life beat of the dance and they play a Mother drum, which provides the main beat, side drums for the rhythm, and snare drums, which according to Mr Lighbourne often engage in call and response patterns while striking both the rim of the snare as well as the skin.
 He described the result as “an exhilarating, intoxicating, rhythmic mix which provides the impulse for both the dancers as well as the followers.”
 Anyone who has witnessed the Gombeys would surely concur.

-Traditionally the Gombeys marched the streets on Boxing Day and New Years Day as those were the only days off for slaves.
+Traditionally the Gombeys marched the streets on Boxing Day and New Years Day.

 Today, Gombeys are a staple of local events and have also captured the imagination of spectators when performing overseas.
 They are an ever-present symbol for marketing Bermuda and provide excitement and mystique to tourist activities and events.